pcollinsISL/IVWSource/content/posts/RFID-NFC-Research/ImplantSeries.md

 ### Flex ###
 The Flex Series however require a more surgical approach.
 By slicing and creating a pocket under the skin for the implant to go.
-More infomation can be found here about these implants and they're not for the faint of hearted.
+More information can be found here about these implants and they're not for the faint of hearted.
 There is a big performance increase with the Flex Series which is why they're more favourable as long as you're able to have the procedure done.

-More infomation can be found here https://dangerousthings.com/shop/flexnt/
+More information can be found here https://dangerousthings.com/shop/flexnt/

 ![DAEXT](https://dangerousthings.com/wp-content/uploads/flexNT-on-finger.jpg)